-Deadline for applications in any calendar year is typically March 31st, or the last weekday of March.
+Deadline for applications in any calendar year is March 31st.

 District #69 encompasses the area of the east coast of Vancouver Island, stretching from the Lantzville overpass northeast along the coast, to Cook Creek and southeast to Cameron Lake.
 It includes the communities of Nanoose, Errington, Parksville, Qualicum Beach, Coombs, Whiskey Creek, Qualicum Bay, Bowser, Dashwood, Horne Lake, Deep Bay and Lasqueti Island.